Cyan Worlds: Remakes and re-releases (2018–present)

 On September 16, 2020, Cyan announced Myst, a VR remake which they described as "the definitive version" of the original game, though it will also be available for standard displays.
 Myst uses Unreal Engine 4 and was released as a timed exclusive for the Oculus Quest December 10, 2020, followed by a Windows, macOS, Xbox Series X/S and Xbox One version on August 26, 2021.

+Cyan let go of about twelve employees, roughly half of its staff, by the end of March 2025 due to the costs of development.

+Technology

+CyanWorlds.com Engine (formerly Plasma) is a real-time 3D game engine originally called Headspin and developed by Headspin Technologies in 1997 and later by Cyan Worlds (Cyan purchased the engine as part of the acquisition of Headspin) to power the next generation of real time 3D Myst series games such as URU: Complete Chronicles and Myst V: End of Ages.
+Cyan Worlds and OpenUru.org Foundry jointly announced open source delivery of the "CyanWorlds.com Engine" client and 3ds Max plugin, aka Plasma engine 2.0, the engine used to power Myst Online: Uru Live.
+In 2014, Cyan released realMyst: Masterpiece Edition, a remake version of realMyst, using the Unity engine instead of Plasma.

 Games developed

+D'ni universe

 Most of Cyan's titles (those in the Myst and Uru series) tell the story of a humanoid race called the D'ni, who have the ability to write linking books.
 Linking books teleport the user into other worlds, limited only by the imagination of the author.
 These worlds are referred to as "Ages."
 Cyan's games are known for their intricate plots, exquisite graphics, and immersive sounds.
 They focus on exploration and storytelling, presented by a simple, elegant interface that appeals to gamers and non-gamers alike.
 Related to the storyline of the D'ni are three Myst novels: The Book of Atrus, The Book of Ti'ana and The Book of D'ni.
+(Due to not being developed in-house by Cyan, Exile and Revelation were not included in this list.)

+Other games

 Games published

 Cyan announced in November 2018 the formation of a new publishing label, Cyan Ventures, to publish games for virtual reality and other platforms.
 Rand Miller said of the label, "Like with Myst, we know we are on the edge of something...VR has a magical feel, where it takes you to another place.
 It still feels like we need to push it forward.
 We are saying let's take the ball and help define this medium."
 One title from Cyan Ventures is ZED from Eagre Games, a studio formed by former Cyan developer Chuck Carter, released June 4, 2019.